Farhod-1/edu-markaz/README.md

 5\.
 System and Hardware Requirements

 Running Edu-Markaz requires straightforward system specs to ensure smooth performance without overwhelming devices.
 On the software side, the minimum SDK is Android API 21 (Android 5.0 Lollipop), which supports over 95% of active devices per 2025 stats, and iOS 11.0 for Apple users.
-You'll need Flutter SDK 3.19+ and Dart 3.2+ for building, with key dependencies like sqflite (^2.3.0) for the database and http (^1.1.0) for networking- all listed in pubspec.yaml.
+You'll need Flutter SDK 3.19+ and Dart 3.2+ for building, with key dependencies like MongoDB (^20.3.0) for the database and http (^1.1.0) for networking- all listed in pubspec.yaml.
 RAM minimum is 2GB to handle list scrolling, and storage needs about 100MB free (app + growing DB).

 Hardware-wise, an internet connection is essential for initial API pulls and syncs (Wi-Fi or 4G suffices), but offline mode covers basics.
 No camera or GPS is required in this version, though accelerometer support handles rotations naturally.
 These specs keep it accessible for most users.